EvAM-Tools

 1.2.
 MHN, that models inhibiting/facilitating relationships between genes using baseline hazard rates and multiplicative effects between genes (specified in the log-Θ matrix).

-Simulate data from the CPM model.
+Simulate data from the EvAM model.
 In addition to the number of samples, you can specify the amount of observational noise (and, for OT and OncoBN, deviations from the model).

-Note that simulating data from CPMs allows you to get an intuitive feeling for what different CPM models and their parameters mean in terms of the genotype frequency data they produce.
+Note that simulating data from EvAMs allows you to get an intuitive feeling for what different EvAM models and their parameters mean in terms of the genotype frequency data they produce.

 To make it easier to play with the tool, we provide predefined cross-sectional data sets under “Enter genotype frequencies manually”, as well as predefined DAG and MHN models (from which you can generate data by clicking on “Generate data from DAG [MHN model]”).
 You can also modify the predefined DAGs and MHNs before generating data.